zopencommunity/meta/web/package_requests_server/README.md

 ## GitHub sign-in and submission ownership

-GitHub sign-in is optional.
-Guest package requests continue to work, and guest discussion posts retain their browser-held edit token.
-When GitHub OAuth is configured, a signed-in user's new package requests and discussion contributions are linked to GitHub's durable numeric user ID.
+Browsing and guest voting remain open, but GitHub sign-in is required for new package requests and discussion contributions whenever OAuth is configured.
+Contributions are linked to GitHub's durable numeric user ID.
 The user can then view **My submissions** and edit those items from any browser where they sign in.
 Owners may permanently delete their own requests while they remain **Proposed**.
 After maintainer review begins, deletion is restricted to administrators so that community votes, discussion, and project history are not removed unexpectedly.